The Basics of Family Mediation

 - Voluntary, consensual process – The parties stay in control.
 The result is determined by the parties.

-- Preserved, improved relationships between parties.
-This is especially important in family cases where the parties may have on-going dealings with each other or with children or other family members.
+- Preserved, improved relationships between parties – Preserving or improving relationships is especially important in family cases where the parties may have on-going dealings with each other or with children or other family members.

 - Decreased stress and disruptions to ongoing activities.